 Issues with anger seem to be prevalent among many in recovery.
 The alumni program gives its members the tools to learn how to handle difficult situations.

-Another important part of living life in recovery is knowing how to deal with one’s attitude and demeanor.
+Another important part of living life in recovery is knowing how to deal with your attitude and demeanor.
 We offer different classes to help our alumni.